 Grammarly Free for Firefox & Chrome

 Grammarly offers a free extension for the two most popular web browsers Firefox and Chrome.
 The extension brings the grammar checking tool right to you on your web browser so as to correct all your typos and grammatical mistakes in whatever you write online.
-Whether you are writing a blog post, a status update on Facebook, leaving a comment or posting a tweet.
-The extension checks all your text for grammatical as well as spelling errors and flag the potential errors allowing you to correct them.
+Whether you are writing a blog post, status updates on Facebook, leaving a comment, or posting a tweet.
+The extension checks all your text for grammatical as well as spelling errors and flags the potential errors allowing you to correct them.

 Thanks to these free extensions, you can use Grammarly to: